a2stuff/a2d/docs/HIG.md

 ## Keyboard

-* For Apple+letter combinations, Open Apple or Solid Apple should be equivalent.
+* For Apple+letter combinations, Open-Apple or Solid-Apple should be equivalent.

 * Apple+M is reserved for: move the active window with the keyboard.
 * Apple+X is reserved for: scroll the active window with the keyboard.